Alistair, our family safari expert gives you the inside scoop on the very best family and kid friendly safari lodges in Kenya

 Walks (for most ages but dependent on season) are conducted within the concession and the highlight was an enormous scorpion that was coaxed out of its burrow and of course the Warrior academy.
 This is an activity aimed at family time so both adults and children can participate should they want to and focuses on bush craft and the ways of the local Samburu people.
 By the end of it you will all be loosing shafts from your homemade bows!
 For the more active or elder children there is the opportunity to climb Mt Ololokwe, the sacred mountain or visit rock art caves.

-Whilst Saruni is at home hosting both safari honeymooners or families it’s difficult to come away not having an amazing time and a quite different experience altogether from Laikipia.
+Whilst Saruni is at home hosting both safari honeymooners or for a Kenya family holiday, it’s difficult to come away not having an amazing time and a quite different experience altogether from Laikipia.
 Again, malaria is a very low risk in this area too.

 Heading back south and into a different part of Laikipia you will find El Karama Lodge.
 Another haven for youngsters to experience the great outdoors.
 This private wildlife conservancy sits alongside a working dairy farm and whilst that sounds like would detract from your wilderness experience, actually, it adds another dimension and also becomes very much part of it.
 Sophie and Murray Grant who run the tourism side of the business and host the lodge, again have 2 young children so the focus of every stay is making it as family friendly and as a fun as possible.
 From the rooms, all of which have options for spare beds and one which is even called The Hobbit House, to the activities (Bush school & fly camping to the enormous walk-in rabbit run), to the fun and games around the pool which is a big part of what El Karama is all about.